Debt-to-Income Ratio

 • Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, we offer a Loan Qualification Calculator.
+If you want to run your own numbers, please use this Mortgage Loan Pre-Qualification Calculator.

 Just Guidelines

-Remember these are only guidelines.
-We will be happy to pre-qualify you to help you determine how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We'd be happy to go over pre-qualification to help you figure out how large a mortgage loan you can afford.

 Got a Question?